 - Market launch of German products on the Chinese market (market)

-By taking a holistic overview of the water cycle (water quality, raw water quality, drinking water treatment and distribution), the research project achieves a sustainable development.
+By taking a holistic overview of the water cycle (water quality, raw water quality, drinking water treatment and distribution), the research project will contribute to a sustainable development.
 The presence and the marketability of the industrial partners is also strengthened.

 Schmidt K.R., aus der Beek T., Dai X., Dong B., Dopp E., Eichinger F., Hammers-Wirtz M., Haußmann R., Holbach A., Hollert H., Illgen M., Jiang X., Koehler J., Koester S., Korth A., Kueppers S., Li A., Lohmann M., Moldaenke C., Norra S., Qin B., Qin Y., Reese M., Riehle E., Santiago-Schuebel B., Schaefer C., Simon A., Song Y., Staaks C., Steinhardt J., Subklew G., Tao T., Wu T., Yin D., Zhao F., Zheng B., Zhou M., Zou H., Zuo J.,Tiehm A.:Since 2015 the SinoGerman research project SIGN supports water quality improvement in the Taihu region, China.
 Environmental Sciences Europe 28(1): 1-6 (2016)